DuncanMoyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch hello :script that creates an empty file called hello

 chmod 744 hello :script that adds execute permission to the owner of the file hello

+chmod 774 hello :script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello